 Stage Y/N Reason 1.
 Is the PP (plan or programme) subject to preparation and/or adoption by a national, regional or local authority OR prepared by an authority for adoption through a legislative procedure by Parliament or Government?
 (Art.
 2(a)) Yes to criterion 1 The preparation of and adoption of the plan (TSP) is allowed under The Town and Country Planning Act 1990 as amended by the Localism Act 2011.
 The TSP is prepared by the Sedgefield Neighbourhood Planning Group (as the 'relevant body') and will be adopted by Durham County Council as the local authority.
 The preparation of TSP is subject to The Neighbourhood Planning (General) Regulations 2012 and The Neighbourhood Planning (referendums) Regulations 2012.
 2. Is the PP required by legislative, regulatory or administrative provisions?
 (Art.
 2(a)) No Communities, such as Sedgefield which are represented by the Sedgefield Neighbourhood Planning Group, have a right to be able to produce a neighbourhood plan.
 The plan (TSP) is not required by legislative, regulatory or administrative provisions.
 Instead, if adopted the plan would form part of the statutory development plan of Durham County Council.
 Therefore it is considered necessary to answer the following questions to determine further if an SEA is required.
-3. Is the PP prepared for agriculture, forestry, fisheries, energy, industry, transport, waste management, water management, telecommunications, tourism, town and country planning or land use, AND does it set a framework for future Yes to criterion 1 No to criterion 2 The TSP is prepared to set out for town and country planning purposes; policies which will influence future development within the town of Sedgefield, including development of housing and recreational land uses.
-However, the plan will be used as a tool which manages the design details of development rather than the principles
+3. Is the PP prepared for agriculture, forestry, fisheries, energy, industry, transport, waste management, water management, telecommunications, tourism, town and country planning or land use, AND does it set a framework for future development consent of projects in Annexes I and II to Yes to criterion 1 No to criterion 2 The TSP is prepared to set out for town and country planning purposes; policies which will influence future development within the town of Sedgefield, including development of housing and recreational land uses.
+However, the plan will be used as a tool which manages the design details of development rather than the principles of land use; the draft TSP does not allocate any sites for development.